Fish Eaters: The Whys and Hows of Traditional Catholicism

 Anyway, by your thinking, his life has no objective meaning, and neither do the lives of his classmates.
 So who the Hell cares?
 Why should he care?
 Why would you care?
 Should you care?
 If so, why?
 Because you don't like suffering and think it's "bad"?
 Well, as so many of your kind are fond of telling Christians, your dislike of something -- say, the idea of your loved ones disappearing forever after death -- is just a fear-based response that is philosophically worthless.

-3) In my experience, vicious attacks against religion qua religion by the Professional Atheist types usually come down to one of two things: a) their belief that if something isn't scientifically quantifiable, it is stupid to accept it as true, and/or b) becoming religious and consistent would require their having to change (or at least try to change) behaviors they don't want to change.
+3) In my experience, vicious attacks against religion qua religion by the Professional Atheist types usually come down to one of two things: a) their belief that if something isn't mathematically quantifiable, it is stupid to accept it as true (tell that to Gödel), and/or b) becoming religious and consistent would require their having to change (or at least try to change) behaviors they don't want to change.
 The former is covered in the section, "Scientism, Materialism, and Other Ways of Knowing," and the latter is covered in the section, "What's your pet sin?
 Or what did your parents do to you?"
 Check them out...

 Footnotes for this section: